How to avoid paying capital gains tax on inherited property

 When you do sell inherited property, proper reporting is essential to avoid penalties and ensure compliance with IRS regulations:

-You'll need to report the sale on >Schedule D (Form 1040) and >Form 8949.
+You'll need to report the sale on Schedule D (Form 1040) and Form 8949.
 These forms require you to provide details about the acquisition date, sale date, purchase price (the stepped-up basis), and selling price.

 Be particularly careful when declaring the tax basis.
 Overstating the basis to reduce taxable gain can lead to penalties.
 If you're unsure about the correct basis, consult with a tax professional who specializes in inheritance taxation.

-For those specifically interested in this article, it also covers the IRS Section 121 exclusion ($250K/$500K), eligibility requirements (two-year residency rule), tax rates based on income, special circumstances (military service, illness, job changes), rules for death/divorce, calculating adjusted basis, partial exclusions, converting to rental property, and treatment for non-citizens who renounce status.
+If this is for the sale of a primary residence, we have covered this exact topic before.
+Our article covers capital gains tax on the sale of your property, whether it's at home or abroad.
+It also covers the IRS Section 121 exclusion ($250K/$500K), eligibility requirements (two-year residency rule), tax rates based on income, special circumstances (military service, illness, job changes), rules for death/divorce, calculating adjusted basis, partial exclusions, converting to rental property, and treatment for non-citizens who renounce status.

 Maximize your tax savings – get professional advice now